-- Rinse your mouth after eating or brush your teeth shortly afterward
+- Rinse your mouth after eating or brushing your teeth shortly afterward

 - Consider drinking water to maintain saliva levels before you go to bed

-- Consider healthy alternative snacking choices instead of thsoe that contain sugars and acids
+- Consider healthy alternative snacking choices instead of those that contain sugars and acids

-If you want to keep your teeth and gums strong in general, click here to learn how.
+If you want to keep your teeth and gums strong, click here to learn how.